RealityBending/RestingState/README.md

 ### Post RS assessment

-Some type of scale to assess subjective experiences and inner thoughts during resting EEG to potentially explore differences in types of self-generated thoughts and how they relate to whole brain measures of intrinsic brain activity
+Different questionnaires were used to assess subjective experiences and inner thoughts during resting state to potentially explore how it relates to brain and bodily activity.

 - [Amsterdam Resting State Questionnaire 2.0](https://doi.org/10.1016/j.heliyon.2019.e02533) (ARSQ)
   - 54 item scale